Zoran Milanović: Presidency (2020–present)

-War in Ukraine
+Russian invasion of Ukraine

-In December 2021, Milanović criticised prime minister Plenković’s visit to Ukraine made at the start of a new escalation of the crisis over Ukraine calling it “plain charlatanism”.
+In December 2021, Milanović criticised prime minister Plenković's visit to Ukraine made at the start of a new escalation of the Russo-Ukrainian war calling it "plain charlatanism".
 The prime minister responded by saying that the government sought to maintain good relations with Russia too.

-Harsh reaction from Ukraine′s government followed Milanović′s statements made on 25 January 2022 about Ukraine being not fit to join NATO as well the country being corrupt and Russia deserving to be given a way to have its security demands met.
+Harsh reaction from Ukraine's government followed Milanović's statements made on 25 January 2022 about Ukraine not being fit to join NATO, as well the country being corrupt and Russia deserving to be given a way to have its security demands met.
 Milanović also referred to the 2014 Maidan Revolution in Ukraine as a "coup d'état".
-The foreign ministry of Ukraine summoned Croatian ambassador Anica Djamić, whereafter the ministry issued a comment that said, "[...]
-Zoran Milanović's statements retransmit Russian propaganda narratives, do not correspond to Croatia's consistent official position in support of Ukraine's sovereignty and territorial integrity, harm bilateral relations and undermine unity within the EU and NATO in the face of current security threats in Europe.
+The foreign ministry of Ukraine summoned Croatian ambassador Anica Djamić, whereafter the ministry issued a comment that said that Zoran Milanović's statements retransmit Russian propaganda narratives, do not correspond to Croatia's consistent official position in support of Ukraine's sovereignty and territorial integrity, harm bilateral relations and undermine unity within the EU and NATO in the face of current security threats in Europe.
 The Ministry of Foreign Affairs of Ukraine demands a public refutation of these insulting statements by the President of Croatia, as well as non-repetition in the future."
 The same day, he was included in the blacklist of Myrotvorets.
-Russia′s pro-government media outlets gave Milanović′s pronouncements much publicity, presenting them as a sign of a split in the ranks of the EU and NATO and predicting that other EU leaders would follow suit.
-Croatia′s prime minister Plenković reacted by saying that on hearing Milanović′s statements he thought it was being said "by some Russian official"; he also offered apologies to Ukraine and reiterated that Croatia supported Ukraine′s territorial integrity.
+Russia's pro-government media outlets gave Milanović's pronouncements much publicity, presenting them as a sign of a split in the ranks of the EU and NATO and predicting that other EU leaders would follow suit.
+Croatia's prime minister Plenković reacted by saying that on hearing Milanović's statements he thought it was being said "by some Russian official"; he also offered apologies to Ukraine and reiterated that Croatia supported Ukraine's territorial integrity.
 In an interview with the RTL television network shortly after, Milanović refused to apologise and re-affirmed his stance on Ukraine and went on to say that he thought that prime minister Andrej Plenković "behaved like an agent of Ukraine".
 On 1 March 2022, Milanović stated: "one has to be concerned when Ukraine threatens to use nuclear weapons, or when Russia threatens to use nuclear weapons."